Samarth2709/Census-Data-Retrieval/README.md

 ## Overview

 The Census Data Retrieval Tool is a Python-based application designed to simplify the process of gathering and analyzing US city census data.
-This tool is particularly useful for commercial real estate investors and researchers who need quick access to structured, relevant census information.
+This tool is created for LLMs to gain access to a particular census dataset for a city.

 ## Features